-Understand ICD-10 Code R53.83 Other Fatigue
+Understand ICD-10 Code R53.83 Other Fatigue ICD 10

 A women treat to the men about this issue of fatigue professiona use the code R53.80

-ICD-10 Code R53.83 is a 2025 billable specific code and a billable specific ICD-10-CM code used in the American ICD-10-CM version under the category “symptoms, signs and abnormal clinical and laboratory findings not elsewhere classified.
+ICD-10 Code R53.83 is a 2025 billable specific code used to identify cases of fatigue, malaise, or exhaustion not linked to a specific underlying medical condition.
+This code is recognized in the American ICD-10-CM version under the chapter β€œSymptoms, signs, and abnormal clinical and laboratory findings not elsewhere classified.”

-What is ICD-10 Code R53.83?
+What is ICD-10 Code R53.83 used for?

-• Unusual lack of energy or motivation affecting daily activities.
+• Unexplained lack of energy or motivation

 Synonyms for R53.83